adelriosantiago/git-as-dropbox/README.md

 ## FAQ

 ##### Does git-as-dropbox change my local repository?
 No. Your local repository is left untouched.
+This means that your current local branch (of _.git_) will be "master".

 ##### Does git-as-dropbox change external repositories?
 Yes.
 GAD creates the _git-as-dropbox_ branch in your remote repository.
 All changes are pushed to this branch and this is how files are sync'ed to other computers.